Olaf Henriksen

-Olaf Henriksen (April 26, 1888 – October 17, 1962) was a Major League Baseball outfielder who remains to date the only Danish-born person ever to play in the major leagues.
+Olaf Henriksen (April 26, 1888 – October 17, 1962), nicknamed "Swede", was an American professional baseball outfielder.
+He is the only Danish-born person ever to play in the major leagues.
 He played seven seasons (1911–17) for the Boston Red Sox as a teammate of Hall of Famers Babe Ruth and Tris Speaker, among others, and he played a role in three World Series victories, namely in 1912, 1915 and 1916.

-Defensively Olaf Henriksen solely played the outfield.
+Defensively, Olaf Henriksen solely played the outfield.
 His primary offensive skill was to get on base, and he recorded the second highest on-base percentage in modern baseball history among rookies with more than 100 plate appearances.
 He never showed much power, though, as he only had one career home run.
 Henriksen was mainly a bench player for the Red Sox, but he delivered a decisive hit against the famous pitcher Christy Mathewson in Boston's World Series victory in 1912.

-Henriksen's nickname was "Swede".
 In his active baseball career he was 5 ft.
 7½ in. tall and weighed 158 lb.

 Life

 Olaf Henriksen was born in the Danish village Kirkerup on Western Zealand in 1888.
 Not much is known about the reason for his immigration to the United States.
-His baseball talents were first discovered by the Boston Americans while he played for their minor league affiliate Brockton in the New England League, and he debuted in the Major Leagues on August 11, 1911 at the age of 23.
+His baseball talents were first discovered by the Boston Americans while he played for their minor league affiliate Brockton in the New England League, and he debuted in the major leagues on August 11, 1911 at the age of 23.
 Boston lost the game 11-5 to the Philadelphia Athletics.

 At the beginning of the 1912 season rumour had it that Olaf Henriksen and his teammate Hugh Bradley were to be traded to the New York Highlanders in exchange for star player Hal Chase.
 The New York Times described it as "one of the most important trades of recent years", but the deal was never finalized.
 The public began to take notice of Henriksen, as evidenced by this preseason analysis of Boston's roster:

 The outfield will remain about the same for Speaker, Lewis and Hooper are a trio that is hard to beat.
 Olaf Henricksen,^{[sic]} however, is going to give Lewis a fight for his job.
 Henricksen, until he was injured, was going at a great clip, and all pitchers looked alike to him.